Using Marijuana or Cannabis While in Oregon’s DUI Diversion Program

-With marijuana having long been legal in Oregon for medical users– and having further become legal for recreational users– many people want to know if they can still use marijuana while in Oregon’s DUI Diversion Program.
+With cannabis (aka “marijuana”) having long been legal in Oregon for medical users– and having further become legal for recreational users– many people want to know if they can still use marijuana while in Oregon’s DUI Diversion Program.
 The question is rather simple, but the answer is complicated.

 Can I use recreational marijuana while in the DUI Diversion Program?